Search for AAMA-Certified Products

 Manufacturers may certify their products for thermal performance with or without certifying for air, water, and structural performance.
 Those products certified for thermal performance only are designated with the AAMA Silver Certification Label.

 Insulating Glass (IG) Certification

 AAMA offers IG certification through its Gold Label administrator, Associated Labs, Inc. (ALI).
 This relationship brings together two powerhouses of fenestration expertise - ALI with decades of IG certification experience and AAMA with decades of fenestration product certification and standards setting experience.
-As of July 1, 2010, the NFRC will begin enforcing the requirement for IG certification by a listed, third-party certification program for all insulating glass units used in products that are authorized for NFRC certification and labeled in accordance with the NFRC 700, “Product Certification Program (PCP).”
+NFRC requires IG certification by a listed, third-party certification program for all insulating glass units used in products that are authorized for NFRC certification and labeled in accordance with the NFRC 700, “Product Certification Program (PCP).”

-The AAMA Certification Program and its familiar Gold Label are accepted, if not required, by many federal, state and municipal building codes and administrators as an indication of product quality to builders, dealers, and building and home owners.
+The AAMA Certification Program and its familiar Gold Label are accepted or required by many federal, state and municipal building codes and administrators as an indication of product quality to builders, dealers, and building and home owners.
 Given the value of the AAMA Gold Label, some manufacturers have been known to use imitation labels.
 To protect those companies who’ve passed the required rigorous testing within its certification program quality assurance system, AAMA offers its online Certified Products Directory, which catalogs all products currently authorized for certification through the AAMA program and the companies that manufacture them.